-Although anthropology deals with material, visual and practical dimensions of life, its academic products are mostly academic texts.
+Anthropology deals with material, visual and practical dimensions of life, yet its products are mostly academic texts.
 What is generated if anthropologists make products in more modalities and registers than academic texts; if anthropologists study and disseminate as embodied researchers?
 One fast-growing field where anthropologists increasingly develop their scholarship, find employment and reach out to wider audiences is museums and heritage sites.
-At present, more and more anthropologists are employed at museums and heritage sites, which in the present times of cultural complexity have an increasing demand for the critical theoretical approaches offered by anthropologists.
-But that demand is for anthropologists who know how to translate their ethnographic methods and critical insights into non-textual or semi-textual formats, like exhibitions based on material objects, panels, exhibition books and flyers, videos, podcasts, etc. And all too often, however, anthropology graduates are held back by the impression that museums and heritage sites are stale and/or old-fashioned, and hence unworthy of their intellectual endeavor; but a less than up-to-date museum exhibit or heritage complex could constitute an opportunity for critical, practical and visual input by anthropologists.
+More and more anthropologists are employed at museums and heritage sites, which in the present times of cultural complexity increasingly demand the critical theoretical approaches offered by anthropologists: Anthropologists whose practice, ethnographic methods and critical insights go beyond textual formats, and engages with exhibition-making based on material objects, panels, exhibition books and flyers, videos, podcasts, etc. Anthropology graduates, however, are held back by the impression that museums and heritage sites are stale and/or old-fashioned, and hence unworthy of their intellectual endeavor; but dated museum exhibits or heritage complex could constitute an opportunity for critical, practical and visual input by anthropologists.
 Much political friction and socio-cultural battles of our present times center around what heritage is, and who is to define it.
 We invite students to be critically and practically engaged in this field.

-In this course students will learn both aspects of the anthropology of museums and heritage:
+In this course students will learn about both critical and practical aspects of the anthropology of museums and heritage:

-- Students will learn about the critical anthropological approaches through a cross-reading of contemporary work within the anthropology of museums and heritage, in connection with neighboring disciplines (history, cultural studies) and with social science classics, like Debord, Durkheim, Halbwachs and Hobsbawm.
+- Students will learn about the critical anthropological approaches through a cross-reading of contemporary work within the anthropology of museums and heritage, in connection with neighboring disciplines (history, cultural studies) and with social science classics.
 The outcome will be a firm grounding in the critical theoretical literature on museums and heritage.

-- Students will learn about the practical aspects of museum and heritage work through small field research projects and through (or: in combination with) small internships at museums or heritage sites.
-The outcomes of these practical engagements would be in formats that could be useful for the sites where the research and internships take place, e.g. small-scale basic museum or heritage research, an exhibition text, a small video, a podcast.
-This would be negotiated with the museum or heritage site, and would form part of the portfolio.
+- Students will learn about the practical aspects of museum and heritage work through small group projects involving research and communication based at museums or heritage sites.
+The outcomes of these practical engagements would be in formats that could be potentially useful for the sites where the projects take place, e.g. small-scale basic museum or heritage research, an exhibition text, a small video, a podcast.
+This development of the project and its final product would form part of the portfolio.
 The outcome would be knowledge of the various skills and competencies as well as of the various formats needed for effective museum and heritage work.

-- Students will learn the basics about visual culture and visual anthropology through a short crash course by a trained and accomplished visual anthropologist.
+- Students will learn the basics about multimodality, and the visual anthropological approach through a short crash course by a trained and accomplished visual anthropologist.
 They will reflect on perception, visual culture and representation, while approaching the field and thinking with a camera.

 Knowledge: The final portfolio is expected to demonstrate, by way of one or more communication products and a clearly structured, well written, and lucidly argued set of texts, that the student is capable of:

 - demonstrating knowledge of and insight into the anthropological literature concerning questions of heritage and museums as well as related topics

-Skills: The final portfolio is expected to demonstrate, by way of a clearly structured, well written, and lucidly argued set of texts, that the student is capable of:
+Skills: The final portfolio is expected to demonstrate, by way of a communication product and a clearly structured, well written, and lucidly argued set of texts, that the student is capable of:

-- demonstrating the capacity to carry out small-scale ethnographic field research in a selected heritage site or museum
+- demonstrating the capacity to carry out small-scale research in a selected heritage site or museum

-- demonstrating the capacity to carry out small-scale internship in a selected heritage site or museum
+- demonstrating the capacity to carry out a small-scale group project in a selected heritage site or museum

-- writing critical academic texts as well as producing outcomes in a format that is suitable for and potentially usable by a museum or heritage site, in particular audio-visual formats
+- writing critical academic texts as well as outcomes in a format that is suitable for and potentially usable by a museum or heritage site, in particular audio-visual formats.

 Competences: The student is expected to be able to:

-- contribute orally to discussions on the theme of the lecture course in the seminars;
+- contribute practically and orally to discussions on the theme of the lecture course in the seminars

-- work together with other students and provide mutual feedback
+- work together in a group with other students and provide mutual feedback

 - incorporate feedback from others